john-science/python_for_scientists/classes/08_taking_the_next_step/lecture_08.md

 But there are also multi-line comments as we saw in the [Functions and Modules](classes/03_functions_and_modules/lecture_03.md) lecture:

     '''
-    This can be a multi-line comment
+    This
+    is a
+    multi-line
+    comment
     '''

     """This is also a multi-line comment.